samueldanso/Reshape/README.md

    Sign in with your wallet to get started.

 2. **Generate Art**
-   Enter a text prompt or vibe description—let the Curator Agent create unique AI-powered NFT art for you.
+   Enter a vibe text prompt the Curator Agent create unique AI-powered NFT art for you.

 3. **Preview & Edit**
    Instantly view your generated image and refine your prompt if you want to iterate.